JOIN VERITY AS A BUSINESS MEMBER

 Limited Liability Company (LLC)

-A Limited Liability Company has the advantage of being a hybrid between a partnership and a Corporation.
-They combine the personal liability protection of a corporation with the tax benefits and simplicity of a partnership.
+A Limited Liability Company is a hybrid between a partnership and a corporation.
+An LLC combines the personal liability protection of a corporation with the tax benefits and simplicity of a partnership.
 Most states require fewer formalities be observed in an LLC in comparison to a corporation.

 Limited Liability Companies are also more flexible and require less on-going paperwork than corporations.
 Like limited partnerships and corporations, the LLC is recognized as a separate legal entity from its "members."